Jean-Michel Sanejouand

 Jean-Michel Sanejouand (18 July 1934 – 18 March 2021) was a French artist.
-His work ranged from environments to monumental sculptures, from readymade-like objects, to paintings of oneiric landscapes in which (usually) one of his sculptures stands.
+His work ranged from site-specific art to monumental sculptures, from readymade-like objects, to paintings of oneiric landscapes in which (usually) one of his sculptures stands.

 Biography

 Born in Lyon, France, in 1934, he received a degree in law from the Institut d'études politiques de Lyon in 1955.
 He lived and worked in Paris between 1959 and 1993.

 His work can be encapsulated in a series of distinct periods, which the artist titled.

-From 1962 to 1963, he worked on a series of sculptural paintings that he called "Charge-Objets" (English: "Charge-Objects").
+From 1962 to 1967, he worked on a series of readymade-like assemblies of manufactured objects that he called "Charge-Objets" (English: "Charge-Objects").